-- Once the New Application is submitted, the consumer will be prompted to resolve AMS failures by providing latitude/longitude coordinates (if applicable).
+- Once the new application is submitted, the consumer will be prompted to resolve AMS failures by providing latitude/longitude coordinates (if applicable).

 - If the consumer failed due to a duplicate address error, the consumer will be asked to complete an Independent Economic Household (IEH) Worksheet (if applicable).
-Once complete, the consumer will then be need to initial all required fields and click “Next”.
+Once complete, the consumer will then need to initial all required fields and click “Next”.

 - Once the service provider completes step 4, the address is successfully verified and no further action is required from the consumer.